macadmins/python/README.md

 ### pip
 While `pip` is bundled in this framework, it is **not recommended** to install any external libraries into your frameworks folder outside of what comes with the package.
 If you need to use or test external libraries not present in the package, it is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) or a tool like [pyenv](https://github.com/pyenv/pyenv).

-Pull requests can be issued to the `opinionated` or `recommended` packages, but more scrutiny will be applied to the `recommended` package.
+Pull requests can and are encouraged to be issued to the `recommended` packages requirements file.

 # Flavors of Python
 We currently offer four versions of Python.
 You can chose which version suits your needs.